 Be warned!
 All this relaxing and time out might make you drowsy.
 A Shabbat afternoon nap is not mandatory, but highly recommended.
 Catch up on reading, play a game, take a walk in the park.

 Those with little kids sometimes play tag (the adults, not the kids!) – taking turns to have a Shabbat nap – or they try to get their kids to take an afternoon nap with them.
 Teenagers celebrate the day by playing ball or board games.
 They meet each other on the road to venture off to the park, or hop from house to house for the afternoon.
 Tweens often participate in youth movements, or have their parents take them to hang out with friends.
-And the grown-ups abandon their Kindles and pick up a hard copy magazine or novel.
+And the grown-ups abandon their Kindles and pick up a hard copy magazine or book.

 What games can kids play on Shabbat?